A3ReallifeRPG/GunGame_Nordholm/README.md

 You need Realliferpg's Modpack to play this Mission.

 # Spawnpoint Script
-To easily create a new "Map" you can use the following scritp.
+To easily create a new "Map" you can use the following script.
 Start by setting `spawns = ""`
 Then use this Script which adds the spawn to a list and copies it to your clippboard.
 It also creates a marker so you know where you have been.